FrankN88/quiz-game/TESTING.md

 Bug no. | Bug description |  Bug fix |
 ------------ | ------------- | ------------- |
-1 | The biggest trouble i had was trying to work out why the app (successfully deployed) on Heroku would not launch| After several days of consulting the specific documentation i was suggested to go and check the settings.
-I neglected to add: PORT 5000 and IP 0.0.0.0
+1 | The biggest trouble i had was trying to work out why the app (successfully deployed) on Heroku would not run| After several days of consulting the specific documentation i was suggested to go and check the settings.
+I neglected to add:  <code>PORT 5000</code>  and  <code>IP 0.0.0.0</code>.
 2 | Semicolons left in the app.py by mistake | They have been promptly removed as they were giving error warnings.
 3 | The buttons in the navbar would be all disorganized in the mobile view | Problem solved withn CSS.
-4 | External links would not open in another tab | Problem solved by adding target="_blank" attribute to the anchor tags.
+4 | External links would not open in another tab | Problem solved by adding <code>target="_blank"</code> attribute to the anchor tags.
 5 | Field required | During the registration process even an empty form was accepted.
 I had to add "required" so that the user would not get a positive feedback for registration unless filling all of the necessary fields.
 6 | User Cancellation | The Admin has the possibility to delete the registered user.
 Initially there was no warning when deleting a user.
 Now the admin will receive a warning message before proceeding.
 7 | Footer out of place in Ipad view | At the end i have noticed that the footer of all the pages except the home page would not go down in the Tablet view.
 I have resolved that using the Flex property.